skagankose/urban/README.md

 # Urban

 This is me trying to create a Reddit like social network for my university.
-You don't need to read the rest of this file.

-USED:

-    - Python 3.4
-    - Django 1.8

-WHAT s LEFT!
+TODO:

     - Secure vote functions with: if request.method == 'POST':
     - Add categories to entries